dejourford/rename_files_script/README.md

 # Python Script To Convert Files In Folder By Renaming Them

 ## Objective
 Append .pcap to the end of each file name to convert the downloaded files from .snort files to .pcap files to be opened in Wireshark.
-The Parent Folder has a large amount of Child Folders, so it would be tidious to do manually.
+The Parent Folder has a large amount of Child Folders, so it would be tedious to do manually.

 ## Tools Needed
 -Python